cwied612/ADC974-for-Edison/README.md

 # ADC974-for-Edison

-This is the working repository where I will update the code I will be connecting to the AD974 with the Intel Edison.
+This repository will contain the code used to connect the AD974 and the LSM303 to the Intel Edison

-It will use the MRAA module.
+The different codes will be used in conjunction to achieve a device that takes data from 4 hydrophones and records it.
+It will will also record the direction and movement of the acoustic monitoring device.